 The Relationship Between Your Immune System and Sleep

-Your immune system and sleep are intimately connected.
+Your immune system and sleep are connected.
 Sleep loss impacts your immune response and, in turn, your immune system alters your sleep.
 If you are trying to avoid getting sick, getting consistently long and quality sleep will be one of your primary methods of preventing illness and ensuring optimal recovery.

 - Chronic illness